tttor/ctrl-foundation/method/policy-based/td3_fujimoto_2018.md

     in order to address the coupling of value and policy
   * introduce a novel regularization strategy, where a SARSA-style update bootstraps similar action estimates to further reduce variance.
-* maintains a pair of critics along with a single actor.

 ## setup
 * critic: